By Karen A. Soukiasian

 In multiple pet homes, make sure your plump pup, isn’t packing on the pounds, by pinching another pet’s food!
 Dogs are quite sneaky, and yours may be scoffing up another pet’s meals when you’re not looking.

 Most of us believe nothing is cuter than a chunky, little, roly-poly puppy!
-In part, that is fairly natural, as nature and nurture start to clash.
-It is quite normal, to want to give your little darling an extra treat now and then.
-What needs to be taken into consideration is, the caloric intake versus the activity level.
-If the puppy is high energy, and burns off those extra calories, there’s no problem.
+In part, that is relatively natural, as nature and nurture start to clash.
+It is reasonable, to want to give your little darling an extra treat now and then.
+You need to consider their caloric intake versus their activity level.
+If the puppy is high energy and burns off those extra calories, there’s no problem.
 However, if the pup is a potential couch potato, it’s time to reconsider the types of food and treats they receive.
-Chubby puppies as a rule become obese dogs!
+Chubby puppies, as a rule, become obese dogs!

-There are plenty of low and even no calorie treats… ice cubes being one of them!
+There are plenty of low and even no-calorie treats — for example, ice cubes.
 Puppies love ice cubes!
-It gives them something hard and cold to crunch on while teething, as well as to help sooth those aching gums.
+It gives them something hard and cold to crunch on while teething, as well as to help soothe those aching gums.